boyd109/boyd109.github.io/my-story/my-story.md

 ## Spring 2017 (Present)

 Back in school after a refreshing co-op experience.
 Unfortunately there aren't many hackathons happening around spring (what normal people call summertime).
 That being said this term I'm planning on focusing on learning NodeJs and some more web development tools for backend dev.
 I've done mostly QA co-op jobs and I'd like to also try out some dev jobs to compare and contrast the two.

+I took cs245, cs246, cs251, math239, spcom223.
+This is probably the hardest term when measuring the difficulty from the courses.
+I walked in expecting cs246 and math239 to be very difficult based on what people had told me beforehand.
+Up until this point I enjoyed every cs course I had done (which were cs116 and cs136.
+I did cs115 in 2014 so it is hard to exactly remember if I loved it).
+The term was a nice challenge for me, and I realized it will only get harder from here on out.

+## Fall 2017

+Courses I took were cs240, cs241, cs370, and co341

 ## Future